roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter ****** bysilkstockingslover© Mariah was thrilled with how the day had gone.
+Mariah was thrilled with how the day had gone.
 She was confident that Sandra would fall right back into the role she was born to play, but really had no idea until now what kind of personality Kelly would have...luckily, as expected, it really was like mother, like daughter.

  5. MAN, KELLY FEELS LIKE A WOMAN